Ian Wilkes

 Career

-Breeders’ Cup win: 2012 Classic with Fort Larned.
+Breeders’ Cup win: 2012 Classic with Fort Larned

-North American career earnings are nearing $56 million with 900 wins through May 12, 2024.
+North American career earnings exceed $59 million with 919 wins through Dec.
+17, 2024.

 Click here for his Equibase career record.